alexgdav/project_2_client/README.md

 ### Acknowledgments

-* Everyone in GA SEI-05: a million, zillion thanks!
+* Everyone in GA SEI 05: a million thanks!
-* An additional thanks to the GA instructors for the individual support, and the issue queue!
+* An additional thanks to the GA instructors for the individual support, and the issue queue
 * The background image used is (c) National Geographic